About

-In 1979, St. John’s Episcopal Church founded the soup kitchen, initially serving just a Saturday breakfast of oatmeal, toast, and coffee.
-In 1985, church leaders invited Grace Bean to take over the operation, and she accepted with enthusiasm.
+A few years later, in 1985, Grace Bean assumed leadership of the soup kitchen.
 Driven by a deep compassion and a vision to serve everyone in need, Grace began each mealtime with the words, “God loves you, and so do we!”
-Though she lacked the financial resources to fulfill her vision, Grace’s determination never wavered.
-She started fundraising within local churches and businesses, and nearly 40 years later, her legacy continues.
-What began as one meal has grown into five nutritious meals each week, plus a few additional meals throughout the month.
+Though she lacked financial resources in the early years, Grace’s determination never wavered.
+She started fundraising within local churches and businesses, and 40 years later, her legacy continues.
+What began as one meal has grown into five nutritious meals served each week, plus a few additional meals throughout the month.

 In Loving Memory of Grace and Cecil Bean